mcdu/routesim2/README.md

 This is a simple network routing simulator written in Python.
 It was primarily written by Kaiyu Hou, with minor tweaks by Steve Tarzia.
 This code is based on the C++ Routesim code written by Peter Dinda.

-This code is the basis for a programming project for Northwestern's University's EECS-340 Introduction to Computer Networking.

 ### Prerequisites:

 This code is written for Python 3 and it was tested on version 3.5.
 Run the following to install the two required packages: